 Top / Featured Image: “playing upon history.” flickr photo by the measure of mike https://flickr.com/photos/curious_e/10473716423 shared under a Creative Commons (BY-ND) license

-The post "Now With More TASL: Flickr CC Attribution Helper" was originally pulled from under moldy cheese at the back of the fridge at CogDogBlog (https://cogdogblog.com/2016/12/more-tasl/) on December 27, 2016.
+The post "Now With More TASL: Flickr CC Attribution Helper" was originally emerged from the primordial ooze and first walked on land at CogDogBlog (http://cogdogblog.com/2016/12/more-tasl/) on December 27, 2016.